-Canon 1D Mark IV versus Nikon D3200
+Canon 1D Mark IV vs Nikon D3200

-The Canon EOS-1D Mark IV and the Nikon D3200 are two digital cameras that were revealed to the public, respectively, in October 2009 and April 2012.
+The Canon EOS-1D Mark IV and the Nikon D3200 are two digital cameras that were announced, respectively, in October 2009 and April 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark IV) and an APS-C (D3200) sensor.
-The Canon has a resolution of 16 megapixel, whereas the Nikon provides 24.1 MP.
+The Canon has a resolution of 16 megapixels, whereas the Nikon provides 24.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3200 is considerably smaller (51 percent) than the Canon 1D Mark IV.
 Moreover, the D3200 is substantially lighter (59 percent) than the 1D Mark IV.
 It is worth mentioning in this context that the 1D Mark IV is splash and dust resistant, while the D3200 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1D Mark IV) and the Nikon Lens Catalog (D3200).